-If a person has been allegedly damaged by the State, they may be eligible for compensation for their loss or damage
+If a person has alleged damage by the state, they may be eligible for compensation for their loss or damage.

 In other words, if you have been damaged due to negligence, malpractice, or other similar means by the State, you may be able to file a claim.

 Tennessee is one of the few states with a law that provides a method for persons who have been allegedly damaged by the State to file a claim for documented damage.

 State law provides a method for persons who have been allegedly damaged by the State to file a claim for documented damages.
 If appropriate, the claimant may be compensated for their loss or damage.

 Claims are paid through the Risk Management Fund.
 This fund is supported by premiums paid by each State department, agency and institution based on actuarial analysis.

 If you receive damage to your automobile as a result of a condition on a Tennessee state road or highway you may be able to file a claim against the State to recover your damages.
 As the claimant, you will be required to prove:

 To support your claim, you will also need to provide: